 Ditch the jargon

 Write the policy to cover the basics but don't be afraid to revise it later.
 It probably won't be perfect on the first attempt, so remind people to use common sense as well.
 Also, be sure to edit it for clarity before it's published - double-check to make sure it's easy to read and not bogged down in jargon.
 Avoid creating a document made up of excessive pages, your employees won’t take the time to remember every single detail.
 Instead, your policy should be short and concise for all your workers to follow.
 The easier a policy is to understand, the easier it is for your employees to adhere to.
-Therefore, taking the pressure from expense management off of your finance team when reviewing the related expenses incurred on a business trip and factors such as foreign currency.
+It also takes the pressure off your finance team when reviewing the related expenses incurred on a business trip and factoring in things such as foreign currency.

 Make it fair

 No one should have to be out of pocket if they spend sensibly for business reasons.
-Create a business expense policy that is generally regarded as fair for all employees, from line managers to C Level and then make it easy to find and follow.
+Create a business expense policy that is generally regarded as fair for all employees, from line managers to C-Level and then make it easy to find and follow.
 A good policy is applicable to most employees in most circumstances.
 For example, you might want to create a section detailing issues relating to exceptional circumstances, that require prior approval.
 Try to avoid different rules for different sets of employees if you want it to be considered fair.
-Having a clear and structured business use expense policy in place for your employees will strengthen the relations between your employees, regardless of your company size or culture.
-Willing employees will be more likely to submit their reimbursable expenses on time, this in turn, reduces the amount of lost receipts that could have been used to reclaim VAT for tax purposes and the ability to streamline process from authorisation to reimbursement.
+Having a clear and structured business expense policy in place for your employees will strengthen the relations between your employees, regardless of your company size or culture.
+Willing employees will be more likely to submit their reimbursable expenses on time, this in turn, reduces the amount of lost receipts that could have been used to reclaim VAT for tax purposes and the ability to streamline the process from authorisation to reimbursement.